baeolophus/TAGS_shiny_version/README.md

 Documentation for the underlying Geolight R package is at https://github.com/slisovski/GeoLight and explains how twilights are calculated.

  ## Step 7.
 Download data
 Data can be downloaded as a .csv file in three formats.
+All three formats begin with a prefix for the download type and end with the download date appended.

  - Recommended: "Download TAGS format (original data with edits and twilights)" - use this if you are taking the data to another geolocator processing software that requires a TAGS format OR if the format will be accepted by other programs.
 One of the additional benefits of the TAGS format is that it documents your edits, so if the next package in your workflow will accept this format, it is a reproducible choice.
 Column headers will be "datetime" (in POSIXct format in UTC), "light", "twilight", "interp" (TRUE/FALSE), and "excluded" (TRUE/FALSE)
  - "Download edited coordinates only" - use this if you only want the coordinates for your tag after editing.
  - "Download edited twilights only" - use this if you want the twilights after editing.